pangiole/akka-wamp/docs/src/main/paradox/client/futures.md

 ### Consumer
-The client can subscribe any function able to consume incoming events.
-It can be either an event consumer or a lambda consumer as explained further below.
+The client can subscribe any callback function given either as an event consumer or as _lambda_ consumer.

+Please note that, as this API is build atop of [Akka Wamp Actors](../client/actors.html), your callback function will be invoked in the same thread which delivers the [Event](../messages.html) message from underlying actor's mailbox.
+Therefore, it is safe to close your callback over free variables as there's no risk to have multiple threads executing the handler at the same time.

 #### Lambda Consumer
 The client can subscribe a lambda consumer that accepts as many parameters as it would expect to be conveyed by incoming events.